Best Plate Carriers | Military, Law Enforcement, Budget

 In the body armor world, a cummerbund is a piece of elastic that allows the wearer to adjust the waist size of the plate carrier.
 Most companies include common PALS loops for MOLLE-accessible attachments like radio pouches, ammo pouches, I-Fak, Tazer cartridges, and axillary pouches.

-I would only recommend attaching something small to your CBN1 because the integrity of the strap is at risk when you attach something heavy like a Sat radio or double 5.56mm ammo pouch.
+I recommend only attaching something small to your CBN1 because the integrity of the strap is at risk when you attach something heavy like a satellite radio or a double 5.56mm ammo pouch.
 I’d use this area for miscellaneous things like handcuff keys, extra cuffs, knives, etc…

 Velocity systems provide 3 different options to choose from based on your mission requirements.
 The Low-Profile Elastic Cummerbund (CBN1) comes in 4 different sizes and fits almost every plate carrier at Velocity Systems.